American Academy of Environmental Medicine

 The American Academy of Environmental Medicine (AAEM), founded in 1965 as the Society for Clinical Ecology, is an international association of physicians and associated professionals interested in the clinical aspects of ecological or environmental illnesses, which is called clinical ecology.
 The academy aims for recognition of ecologic illness as a medical diagnosis.

 Composed primarily of traditionally trained physicians from many specialties, the principal goals of the AAEM are physician education and the expansion of medical knowledge about often-overlooked effects on human health of environmental exposures encountered in everyday life.

 The AAEM opposes the use of mercury-containing compounds in any product for human consumption, including mercury in vaccines.
 The AAEM also opposes water fluoridation and has called for a moratorium on food from genetically modified crops.
-The AAEM has been cited as an illegitimate organization by Quackwatch, for promoting the diagnosis of multiple chemical sensitivity.
+The AAEM has been cited as a questionable organization by Quackwatch for promoting discredited diagnoses like multiple chemical sensitivity, chronic candidiasis, and toxic mold syndrome.

 History

 The Society for Clinical Ecology was founded in 1965, and inspired by the ideas of Theron Randolph.
 Clinical ecologists claimed that exposure to low levels of certain chemical agents harm susceptible people, causing multiple chemical sensitivity and other disorders.

 Members of the academy may have a background in the field of allergy, and their theoretical approach is derived in part from non-standard concepts of allergic responses that were first articulated by Randolph in the 1960s.

 In 1984 the Society changed its name to the American Academy of Environmental Medicine.